Late effects of bowel cancer treatment

 After chemotherapy, symptoms often improve as the nerves slowly recover.
 This usually takes several months.
 For some people, the nerves do not completely recover and some nerve damage never goes away.

-It is important to tell your doctor or nurse if you have any of these symptoms.
-The symptoms often become less troublesome over time as you find ways of coping with the changes.
-But some people may need drugs or other treatments.
+It is important to tell your doctor or specialist nurse if you have any of these symptoms.
+The symptoms often improve as you find ways of coping with the changes.
+But some people may need drugs or other treatments to help.

 Getting help with late effects